I ran a masterclass last week for the RICS about strategic project management.

-I am no psychologist and there is much written about these sort of profiles, but I have never worked in an organisation or on a project where intelligent use of these profiles hasn’t been of major benefit.
+I am no psychologist and there is much written about these sort of profiles.
+But I have never worked in organisations and on projects where intelligent use of these profiles hasn’t been of major benefit.
 You can use them at board level, project and team level and even for long term partnering or frameworks.
 Simply taking the time to understand each other, what makes us tick and how best to react when under pressure must be good for all of us.

 This is what I call behavioural muscle memory.